 - Because I’d use a page within my blog or create a page on my website as a substitute to behave like a landing page for my content or product offer.

-- I’d use link tags to see my readers behaviors to pin down where my funnel was week or losing people.
+- I’d use link tags to see my readers behaviors to pin down where my funnel was weak or losing people.
 And I’d make adjustments.
 If I lost people on the page(s) with my offer, I’d make adjustments until it converted or based on traffic test a landing page with 30 day trial.

 Conclusion: If you’re struggling with trying to get your landing page to work while you’re bleeding money or wish you could use that money to put into your Facebook marketing or ad buys to get traffic, STOP.
 Create a page within your site to act like a landing page and also make sure your site is clean and doesn’t invite distractions that make visitors click on anything other than your content offer.
 This takes time, skills and patience but you got more of that than money at this time, so use it.